MicrosoftDocs/win32/desktop-src/direct3d9/depth-buffers.md

 ---
-Description: 'A depth buffer, often called a z-buffer or a w-buffer, is a property of the device that stores depth information to be used by Direct3D.' ms.assetid: 'b8930211-82a1-4808-b042-1641e567cb6d'
+Description: A depth buffer, often called a z-buffer or a w-buffer, is a property of the device that stores depth information to be used by Direct3D. ms.assetid: b8930211-82a1-4808-b042-1641e567cb6d
-title: 'Depth Buffers (Direct3D 9)'
+title: Depth Buffers (Direct3D 9)
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # Depth Buffers (Direct3D 9)